congtaiho/Barcelona-Club/README.md

 # Barcelona-Club
-Player management software written in C language.
+Player management software written in C++ language.
 This is a player management application of the club barcelona, ​​with functions (add, search, modify, display the number of goals scored).
 ### Introduction

 program with a simple menu, the user selects the numbers from 1-9 to choose to use the program's functions: Like adding new players, modifying information, displaying the number of goals...
 Below Here are some pictures.